The Secret to Great Design Team Management

 5. Recognize and celebrate your designers

 Lift up your designers and give them confidence in the work they’re doing by recognizing their achievements.
 Regularly celebrating wins big and small can breathe life into your design team by keeping everyone motivated and aligned to the company’s mission and values.
 You can do this in small ways by sending a private ‘good job!’ message/email or sharing it in more public ways like shouting out a colleague in a company Slack channel, or giving your team gift cards to celebrate a successful project.
+You can take it to the next level with a thoughtful gift, such as a custom Wall Art piece that they can proudly display in their workspace, serving as a constant reminder of their hard work and achievement.

 Whatever your method, just make sure you’re taking the time to recognize your team’s hard work.
 This of course goes for any role, not just design!